College Level Exam Program (CLEP®)

 • Principles of Marketing, 3 credits

-Modern States: CLEP is FREE if you get a voucher
+Modern States: CLEP is FREE when you get a voucher

 No govt. issued ID for your teen?
 No problem- just fill out this form.